- Check the patch level for each server.

 - Check the frequency of Windows and SharePoint updates and whether they are being tested on Stage before applying to production.

-- Analyze if Search is configured correctly, if there are any crawl errors, and the frequencies of incremental and full crawls.
+- Analyze if Search is configured correctly, if there are any crawl errors, and if the frequencies of incremental and full crawls.

 - Review the backup and disaster recovery plan, and how often it is tested.